 Day Nurseries Child Care Homes

-Day Nurseries Child Care Homes as defined by the Day Nurseries Act Child Care and Early Years Act, 2015 and are permitted in all designations except in the Environmental Protection Area designation and on Natural Hazard Areas provided that such uses are necessary in the area and can be made compatible with surrounding uses.c)
+Day Nurseries Child Care Homes as defined by the Day Nurseries Act Child Care and Early Years Act, 2015 and are permitted in all designations except in the Environmental Protection Area designation and on those lands identified as Natural Hazard Areas provided that such uses are necessary in the area and can be made compatible with surrounding uses.

+Home based daycare, as permitted under the Child Care and Early Years Act, 2015 may be carried on within a residential dwelling in accordance with the home occupation policies in Section 7.3.4.1.

+c) Child Care Homes for more than the allocated children permitted under the Child Care and Early Years Act, 2015 shall be permitted within community facilities or buildings specifically designed for day nurseries.

 5.5 HERITAGE